0xboz/blog/_posts/2019-06-10-how-to-install-zipline-debian-stretch.md

 (zipline) pip install  cryptography==2.7
 ```

 I will try to update more known Zipline issues and their solutions in the near future.
+I also created a ```QUANT CHANNEL``` on one of the most popular crypto servers (Ripple XRP).
+Feel like stopping by and say hi?
+We have tons of down-to-earth folks who have been in crypto-verse for a long time.
+Let us talk more about crypto and quantitative trading over there.
+[Here is the discord invite link](https://discord.gg/jchMcc2).
 Stay tuned and Ciao!